microtrain/bootcamp/03-HTML/02-HTMLFormsWithPHPValidation.md

 * Update the email and URL validation method to return true when the input passes validation OR when the field is empty.
 * The MUST reject an empty email but allow an empty URL so that the field is not required but will be validated when not empty.

+## LAB 2 - Send with MailGun - they provide a sandbox account right?

+## LAB 3 - Recaptcha

 ## Additional Reading
 * [Email RegEx Examples](http://emailregex.com/)
 * [HTML Purifier](http://htmlpurifier.org/)